 If you have a variable device, one where you can adjust your power level, ie reduce your voltage/wattage, or temperature, be aware that the higher the output, the more liquid you vapourise each time you puff.

 This comes back to supply and demand, liquid v coil/wick, if you’re vapourising the liquid at a rate faster than can be replenished into the wick, burning is just around the corner.
 In fact burning will happen quicker as a result of too much power heating the coil because it's instant excessive heat.

 The solution is to just reduce your power setting, especially if you notice the flavour fading.

-If you look on your coil, there's usually a voltage or wattage range written on it, often in very small writing.
+If you look on your coil, there's often a voltage or wattage range written on it, often in very small writing.
 If it says, for example 10-14W, if you exceed 14W be mindful that you're exceeding the limitations of that particular coil.
 You're asking it to do a job it wasn't designed for.
 It's worth checking what other coils are compatible with your device because they will all have different voltage/wattage ranges.

 Over-vaping, ie continuous vaping can lead to diminished flavour and a burnt wick because the juice and saturation rate can't keep up with your rate of vaping, and your wick is getting dryer, which is one step away from burning.
 Stop vaping or slow down.
 Give your coil time to recover.

 Some e-liquid flavours have sweeteners that cause major problems with certain coils.
 This probably relates to the thicker higher VG juices but not always.
 You may find your coils clogging up very quickly and turning darker and darker in colour.
 Sometimes these very same liquids will render a coil useless in a day!